SilentCatD/react-scoped-provider/README.md

 </Provider>,
 ```

-These 2 two type only should be use one at a time for each `Provider` and keep it that way throughout the Component LifeCycle.
+These 2 two types only should be used one at a time for each `Provider` and kept it that way throughout the component's lifeCycle.
 Use them interchangably may cause unexpected behavior.

 #### Named Provider